SynApps/trackman/README.md

 ```console
 rake trackman:setup
 ```
-sets up your initial configuration and add custom error page addon if you don't have it yet.
+Sets up your initial configuration and add custom error page add-on if you don't have it yet.

 ### Optional
 ```console
 rake trackman:sync
 ```
-performs a manual sync of your error/maintenance pages and assets
+Performs a manual sync of your error/maintenance pages and their related assets.
+This normally gets executed everytime you deploy to heroku.

 ### Notes
 By convention, we assume your maintenance page is located at